nickpiggott/odr-dabmux-announcements-controller/README.md

   check when you're configuring that you've got station names and $announcement_command_suffix correctly.
 * The script has a 5 second time to deal with circumstances when the odr-dabmux interface has stalled.
 It's unlikely a local connection would ever be that slow, but be aware of this limitation.
 * There's no range checking on the input values.
-You can specify values for "active" which are currently invalid on dab-odrmux.
+You can specify values for "active" which are currently invalid on odr-dabmux.

 _(c) 2016 Nick Piggott_